 Zaragoza Logistics Center (ZLC) will host the 14th PhD Summer Academy in Zaragoza (Spain) next June 5-15, 2023.
 Download the brochure for further information or contact us to be kept informed!

 Tuition and Fees

-Early bird registration (before March 15): 875 €
+Early bird registration (ends April 15): 875 € (include 4 modules)

-Alumni PhD Summer Academy: 700 €
+- Alumni PhD Summer Academy: 700 €